Origen-SDK/rfcs/0000-template.md

 on the impact of the API churn on existing apps, etc.

 There are tradeoffs to choosing any path, please attempt to identify them here.

-# Alternatives

-What other designs have been considered?
-What is the impact of not doing this?

 # Unresolved questions